-But a lot of parents are confused by what this actually means.
-Does this mean they have to be sitting up for a certain period of time?
+But most parents that are just starting their baby led weaning journey are confused by what this actually means.
+Does this mean they have to be sitting upright for a certain period of time?
 Should I set a timer to see how long?
-How “independent” are we talking here (aka. can I support them in any way)?
+How “independent” are we talking here (AKA can I support them in any way)?
 What if they topple over after a couple minutes?

 These are all very valid questions.

-Let’s start by explaining what a proper sitting position is and why this is important.
+Let’s start by explaining what the best position for starting solids is (for both baby led weaning and purées), and why it’s important.

-- Able to hold their head up straight and steady without tiring
+- Hold their head up straight and steady independently, without tiring themselves

-- Sitting at a right angle (bum and pelvis are positioned directly under the hips)
+- Sit at a right angle where their bum and pelvis are positioned directly under their hips

-- The shoulders are positioned just slightly in front of the hips
+- Have their shoulders positioned just slightly in front of the hips

-- Arms are unrestricted and free to move
+- Have their arms unrestricted and free to move

-- They can lean forward, and turn to slightly to the left or right without major restriction
+- Be able to lean forward, and turn slightly to the left or right without major restriction

-- Their feet are supported with a foot rest
+- Have feet supported with an adjustable foot rest

 Alright, now let’s break down the reasons for all this.